spraakbanken/sparv-bert-neighbour-plugin/README.md

 #### Number of Neighbours

-The number of neighbousr defaults to `5` but can be configured in `config.yaml`:
+The number of neighbours defaults to `5` but can be configured in `config.yaml`:

 ```yaml
 sparv_bert_neighbour: